pablo-chacon/dede-protocol/README.md

 ## **Security Model**

-* Transaction fee is immutable and cannot be changed post-deploy
+* Protocol fee is immutable and cannot be changed post-deploy
 * Platform fee can be tuned by the platform operator
 * `owner` of `ParcelCore` should be: